Skip Navigation Links weather.gov

 Overview

 Welcome to the SVRGIS page for the SPC.
-This page has the United States severe report database (tornadoes 1950-2010, hail/wind 1955-2010), converted into shapefile (.shp) file format as well as a Geographic Information System (GIS) database.
-Additional data available for download include census and topographic datasets, among others.
+This page has the United States severe report database (tornadoes 1950-2022, hail/wind 1955-2022), converted into shapefile (.shp) file format.
 The data can be viewed in graphical, tabular, and statistical formats depending on end-user programs.

 The data originate from the comma separated value (.csv) files available at: